Sebpessy/meditation-community/replit.md

 - ✅ Reduced chat message spacing from space-y-3 to space-y-0 for zero gap between messages
 - ✅ Eliminated message text bottom margin from mb-1 to mb-0 for ultra-compact messaging interface
 - ✅ Applied same spacing improvements to desktop chat component for consistent experience
-- ✅ Reduced desktop message container padding from p-3 to p-1.5 for maximum compactness
+- ✅ Reduced desktop message container padding from p-3 to p-1 and chat area padding to p-2 for maximum compactness

 ### July 15, 2025
 - ✅ Implemented admin page protection with authentication checks